University of Texas Solar Vehicles Team: Solstice

-The team's third solar car was named Solstice, which was built for Sunrayce 1999 but never completed.
+Design started in 1998 for the team's third solar car, Solstice.
+The 16-member team aimed to follow the principal of "keep it simple, stupid" to make the car to be smaller and lighter than the prior entry.
+The car was constructed of an aluminum chassis with a carbon fiber honeycomb body.
+An 8 m2 array of 756 monocrystalline silicon solar cells would charge its eight-cell 96-volt battery, sending power to its 8 hp brushless DC motor.
+Two computers monitor telemetry.

+While Solstice was slated for Sunrayce 1999 and the 2001 American Solar Challenge, it was not completed in time.
+Construction had begun in November 2000.
+The team planned to run it the Formula Sun Grand Prix in 2002 and 2005 and the American Solar Challenge in 2003.

 Solar Steer

-With construction beginning in 2004, Solar Steer was UT's first vehicle to have lithium-ion batteries and a carbon fiber body.
-It was completed in 2005 at a cost of $90,000.
+The renamed University of Texas Solar Vehicles Team (UTSVT) began the fourth car in 2004.
+Solar Steer was the first vehicle to have lithium-ion batteries and a carbon fiber body.
+After a fatal crash at the 2004 NASC and with the prior car being outdated, the team decided on a clean sheet design prioritizing reliability.
+It was completed in 2005 at a cost of $60,000.
 The solar array is made of 600 photovoltaic cells grouped in modules of 50, and split into three subarrays, for a total area of 8 m2.
 A maximum power output of 1200 W could propel it to a cruising speed of 45 mph and top speed of 55 mph.

-It was entered in the 2005 North American Solar Challenge but could not compete due to poor weather and a steering malfunction.
+Solar Steer was entered in the 2005 North American Solar Challenge, but after overcoming an initial steering malfunction, it did not pass qualifying in College Station due to the combination of cloudy skies, low battery capacity, and reduced solar efficiency relative to the other teams.
 The team also entered Solar Steer into the North American Solar Challenge for 2006.

 Samsung Solorean

-Design began in early 2007 for UTSVT's next car, to be named after their sponsor, Samsung, and the DeLorean in Back to the Future.
+Design began in early 2007 for UTSVT's next car, named after Samsung, their sponsor, and the DeLorean from Back to the Future.
+Samsung donated roughly half of the $120,000 budget and provided engineering support.
 The chassis is chromoly tubular steel supporting the carbon fiber body.
 The battery pack consists of 598 LG 18650 lithium ion cells.
 The solar array is an assembly of 393 SunPower A-300 monocrystalline silicon cells split into three arrays able to produce up to 1.21 kW.
 A National Instruments CompactRIO controls all electrical subsystems.
 The motor is a New Generation brushless permanent magnet motor that can provide 3.75 kW of power at 95% efficiency while weighing 20 kg.

-UTSVT completed Solorean June 2008, just too late to compete in the North American Solar Challenge that summer.
+UTSVT's 47-member team completed Solorean in June 2008, just too late to compete in the North American Solar Challenge that summer.
 Samsung Solorean competed in the 2009 and 2010 FSGP and 2010 American Solar Challenge.